MileHacker Logo

 Public Transportation

-Ho Chi Minh City an extensive public bus network, a budget-friendly way to travel across the city, including to and from Cho Lon.
+Ho Chi Minh City an extensive public bus network, a budget-a pleasant method to travel all over the city, including to and from Cho Lon.

 The Ho Chi Minh City Metro Line 1 is currently under construction, not yet operational for public use.
 Expected opening late 2024 or 2025.